 LSS can be accessed from Windows, Mac, and Linux computers without having to install any additional software (off-campus access requires use of the Iowa State VPN).
 Instructions on how to access LSS can be found at the following link: https://researchit.las.iastate.edu/how-mount-folders-large-scale-storage-system

-- Redundancy: Data is stored redundantly both within and across servers.
-Within each of the server nodes, protection is provided for two disk failures.
-Across the servers, erasure coding provides two full servers' worth of redundancy.
+- Redundancy: Data is stored redundantly across disks within each server.
+Within each of the server nodes, protection is provided for two disk failures, and software protects against silent data corruption.

-- Snapshots: The system is configured to take nightly snapshots and retain them for 60 days.
+- Snapshots: We take hourly, daily, weekly, and monthly snapshots.
 This provides some protection against errors such as accidental deletion or modification of a file.
-Previous versions can be accessed and restored directly by end users.

 - Secure: The LSS system is managed by experienced IT professionals from across several IT units including central University IT and the colleges.
 The system has undergone an information security review, is kept current with relevant patches, and secured against unauthorized access.
 Users must be on the Iowa State network or connected via VPN to access their folders.
 Access is granted to NetID's via group membership.

-- Disaster Recovery: The system has a less redundant replication target at the ITF data center at the University of Iowa.
-This system is not available as a hot failover, but data can be retrieved in the event of a catastrophic failure, act of nature, etc. that may impact the LSS system at Iowa State. *During the initial migration of data to LSS, the backup has been lagging significantly behind the data ingress into our local LSS system.
-Until this backup completes, recovery from a disaster will not be possible for most data.
+- Disaster Recovery: All of the data is mirrored to servers at the ITF data center at the University of Iowa.
+This system is not available as a hot failover, but data can be retrieved in the event of a catastrophic failure, act of nature, etc. that may impact the LSS system at Iowa State.

 Below are a few examples of the types of situations where LSS would be a good solution.
 This list is not exhaustive, but can provide some insight into when to use LSS vs other storage solutions such as CyBox.